FoxxDev-Collab/fileserv-go23432/README.md

 ## Learn More

-We've written detailed guides to help you get the most out of FileServ:
+I've put together some guides to help you get the most out of FileServ:

 | Guide | What You'll Learn |
 |-------|-------------------|